 - Parent Communication: Look for Student Praise and/or Issues to be addressed (blue ticket= walk 3 laps; golden ticket= caught doing something good!)

 - Folder 2: Papers to Sign and Return /Papers to Keep at Home:

-- Students are responsible for putting notes home in this folder and presenting them to you each evening.
+- Students are responsible for putting notes home in this folder and presenting them to you daily.

 - Back Binder Cover: Spelling List for the week: Test Every Friday!
 Lists will also be on website

 Each 9 weeks students are expected to complete 4 chapter books, RC test with a grade of 70% or higher, and accumulate 25 RC points.
 Students must read their chapter book for a minimum of 20-30 minutes each night, Monday through Thursday.
 The student is expected to fill out the title and pages read, and parents will need to sign reading log daily (found on agenda) for the student to receive credit for reading that week.
 I will check their agendas daily.
 If your schedule did not allow for reading on a day during the week, the student will read during Ridgy Recess on Friday.
 Repeat occurrences will result in reading during half of our regular recess.
 Your child receives points each week for reading and these points add up quickly!
 Strong readers read daily from a variety of texts.
 Encourage your child to read daily to become the best reader they can possibly become!

 - We will value one another as unique and special individuals.